railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    pair: data; CSV structured

-The CSV format for complex database structures
+The CSV Format for Complex Database Structures
 ----------------------------------------------

 When you import data, you have to overcome the problem of representing a database structure in \